-How to Make Awesome Cardboard Paper Mache Anything
+Awesome Paper Mache Hats

-A few weeks ago a friend of mine had a “bad movie night” where he was showing the film1 “Sharknado.”
+A few weeks ago a friend of mine had a “bad movie night” where he was showing the film “Sharknado.”
 Inspired by the theme for the party, I decided I had to wear a shark hat for the event.
 After making my hat, my daughter requested a monkey hat.
 This was not a request I could refuse.

 I took pictures of the process to show you how you can make your own.
 I haven’t ever tried to make paper mache hats before, so this was not only a lot of fun – but a great learning experience.
 While I own the really great paper mache monster books by Dan Reeder, I only used them for inspiration and tried out a few new things on my own.